 The coarea formula applied to the restriction $\theta|_{\partial\Omega}$ implies that, for every nonnegative measurable function $F:\partial\Omega\to[0,\infty]$,

 and, equivalently,

 with the integrals understood as extended integrals.
-See, for example, \cite[Chapter~3]{EvansGariepy}, for the coarea formula on rectifiable manifolds.
+See, for instance, \cite[Chapter~3]{EvansGariepy} for the coarea formula on rectifiable manifolds.

-If the boundary is involved, hypothesis \textbf{(H3)} introduces precisely a quantitative transversality condition excluding degenerate tangencies between the fibers $\Sigma_t$ and $\partial\Omega$.
-Under that hypothesis, the identities \eqref{eq:coarea-boundary}--\eqref{eq:coarea-boundary-inv} provide the starting point for uniform geometric control of the intersections $\Sigma_t\cap\partial\Omega$.
+When the boundary is involved, the hypothesis \textbf{(H3)} introduces precisely a quantitative transversality condition excluding degenerate tangencies between the fibers $\Sigma_t$ and $\partial\Omega$.
+Under that hypothesis, the identities \eqref{eq:coarea-boundary}--\eqref{eq:coarea-boundary-inv} provide the starting point for the uniform geometric control of the intersections $\Sigma_t\cap\partial\Omega$.